tylerlwsmith/2024-blog/README.md

 **The `docker-compose.yml` file is not completely suitable for building or running production containers.** The services need the `image` property set in the Compose file to push to a container registry, and the services would need the volumes removed to ensure that the files running are from inside the container instead of mounted from the host.

+The `WP_ENV` environment variable also would need to be set to production to ensure that Bedrock serves the WordPress site with the appropriate settings.

 ## How WordPress is set up

 WordPress has a famously bad architecture, and as such it is challenging to containerize.
 While Docker Hub provides an [official WordPress image](https://hub.docker.com/_/wordpress), its file structure made it challenging to run with [WP-CLI](https://wp-cli.org/) bundled in the same image.

 I opted to suffer through creating my own WordPress image.
 I opted to use an Apache-based PHP image despite FPM variants being faster: I'm not experience setting up Apache images, and using WordPress with a webserver other than Apache is truly asking for a bad time.
 I used the WordPress docs [Server Environment page](https://make.wordpress.org/hosting/handbook/server-environment/) to determine what PHP packages needed to be present on the system, and painstakingly installed the packages' system level dependencies via Googling PHP compile errors.
 After that, copied the WP-CLI and Composer executables from their respective images.
 If I were containerize WordPress again in the future, I might opt for a [ServerSideUP PHP Image](https://serversideup.net/open-source/docker-php/) instead (thanks for the tip, [Tony](https://twitter.com/tonysmdev/status/1744003306576306208)).

 [Roots Bedrock](https://roots.io/bedrock/) was used to install WordPress.
 Bedrock provides a more modern WordPress experience, with WP core backed by Composer and plugins backed by Composer + [WordPress Packagist](https://wpackagist.org/).
-This combination makes WordPress more secure and easier to manage at the expense of having a misconfigured theme/plugin break WordPress.
+When `WP_ENV=production`, users can't install new plugins.
+This combination of features makes WordPress more secure and easier to manage at the expense of having a Bedrock-incompatable theme/plugin break WordPress.

 For new endpoints or modifications to WordPress, I opted to put this functionality in the theme's `functions.php` file.
 Storing this behavior in the theme is considered an anti-pattern in the WordPress community because functionality and presentation should be separate concerns.
 However, these concerns _are_ separate because this is a headless WordPress app, and the WordPress theme handles all of the functionality.